About

 Fire

-Once the clay is dry the vessel is ready to be bisque fired.
+Once the clay is dried slowly the vessel is ready to be bisque fired.
 I fire in an electric kiln and bisque fire to 1000 degrees.
 The vessel can then be glazed (or not) and fired again to the maximum temperature for the clay.
 I generally fire to 1280 degrees which is stoneware.
 I have two TETLOW electric kilns.
 I generally use one kiln for bisque firing and the larger 3 phase kiln for glaze firing.

 Share